ola-cupriak/predicting-the-formation-of-chromatin-loops-using-genomic-data/README.md

-# predicting-the-formation-of-chromatin-loops-using-genomic-data
+# Predicting the formation of chromatin loops using genomic data

 ## Overview

 This is your new Kedro project, which was generated using `Kedro 0.18.6`.

 Take a look at the [Kedro documentation](https://kedro.readthedocs.io) to get started.